Do You Know the Statistics?

 - DON'T provide passwords, credit cards or any personal information in an email.
 Trustworthy companies, or individuals, will not ask for personal information via email nor will they ask you to do something to your computer.

 - DO report phishing scams.
 If it is an email to your ucalgary.ca account, forward the message through your junk mail tool or forward it as an attachment to firstname.lastname@example.org

 - DO regularly check your bank, credit and debit card statements to ensure that all transactions are legitimate.

-- DO contact the organization by using a telephone number from a credible source such as a phone book or a bill (but NEVER from the suspicious email or text).
+- DO contact the organization by using a telephone number from a credible source like an independent search or from a bill (never from the suspicious email or text).